 The Academy assesses each pupil's current skills and levels of attainment on entry through baseline tests building on information from previous settings and key stages where appropriate.
 Further assessment and screening may be necessary for some pupils.
-Our academy has the following assessment and screening tools available.
+Our academy has a range of assessment tools in addition to that offered by Nottingham City's Routes 2 Inclusion pathway can help to identify areas the pupil may need further support through targeted interventions.